China hero image

 Top Highlights by Theme

-• Beijing Heritage: Temple of Heaven morning exercises, Tiananmen Square, Forbidden City, and Mutianyu Great Wall climbs.
+• Beijing Heritage: Temple of Heaven morning exercises, Tiananmen Square, Forbidden City, and Mutianyu Great Wall access.

 • Xi’an & Silk Road: Terracotta Warriors, Muslim Quarter food walk, and Ancient City Wall cycling.

-• Shanghai & the Coast: Bund promenade, Yu Garden, French Concession, and contextual engagement with registered churches.
+• Shanghai & the Coast: Bund promenade, Yu Garden, French Concession, and approved engagement with registered churches.

 • Modern Engagements: Innovation parks, university visits, and cultural exchanges with NGOs focused on education or social enterprise.